2. Name of journal

 3. Peer review process

-Manuscripts are reviewed by the editorial office to make certain that the submission contains all the necessary parts.
-The editorial office will not accept a submission if the author has not supplied all parts as described in the instructions.
-The manuscripts are then forwarded to the Editor-in-chief.
-If the manuscript appears meritorious and appropriate for the journal, the editor-in-chief assigns the manuscript to an editor.
-The assigned editor handles the paper with two or more appropriate experts in the corresponding field for peer review.
-The journal uses a double-blind peer review process: the reviewers do not know the identity of the authors, and vice versa.
-The editor, weighing the views of the reviewers and his or her own impressions of the manuscript, forwards a decision letter to the editorial office.
-This decision letter is then sent to the author by e-mail.
-If the concerns of the reviewers are not satisfactorily addressed by the revision, it is at the discretion of editorial board whether or not to continue with the review process.
-The editorial board will make a final decision on the approval for publication of submitted manuscripts and can request any further corrections, revisions, and deletions of the article text if necessary.
-Statistical editing is also done if the data needs professional statistical review by a statistician.
-Editors never handle their own manuscript, even they are commissioned to write them.
-The KJP guarantees neither acceptance without review nor very short peer review times.
-Commissioned manuscripts are also reviewed before publication.
+Every manuscript is reviewed by the editorial office to ensure that the submission includes all the required components.
+Submissions lacking the necessary parts, as outlined in the instructions for authors, will not be accepted.
+Once confirmed, manuscripts are forwarded to the section editor.
+If the manuscript is deemed meritorious and appropriate for the journal, the section editor assigns the manuscript to an editor.
+The assigned editor oversees the manuscript’s review process, involving two or more external experts in the relevant field or the members of the editorial board.
+The journal employs a double-blind peer review process: the reviewers and authors remain anonymous to each other.
+The editor, considering the reviewers’ feedback and their own assessment of the manuscript, drafts a decision letter, which is then submitted to the journal office.
+This decision letter is subsequently communicated to the author via email.
+If the concerns of the reviewers and an editor are not adequately addressed by the revision process, the editorial board will decide whether to continue the review process.
+The final decision on manuscript approval for publication is made by the section editor.
+The section editor may request any further corrections, revisions, and deletions to the article text as necessary.
+Statistical editing may also be conducted if professional statistical review is required, which is performed by a statistical editor or statistician.
+Editors never handle their own manuscript, even if they are commissioned to write them.
+The KJP does not guarantee acceptance without review or short peer review times.
+Commissioned manuscripts are also subject to review before publication.

 4. Ownership and management